dixitthiya/leetcode/README.md

-# leetcode
+# Leetcode
-Leet code questions practice with optimum solution and explanation
+* Here I'm trying to find the optimal solution for the given questions.
+* Optimal code means it has the lowest time complexity and space complexity.